yushundong/yushundong.github.io/_pages/grants.md

 Grants
 ------

-* Lead PI in the IGNITE FSU Seed Translational Research Projects (STRPs) grant, 07/14/2025 - 07/13/2026.
+* Lead PI in the IGNITE FSU Seed Translational Research Projects grant, 07/14/2025 - 07/13/2026.

 * Lead PI in the NSF grant “FIRE: An Integrated AI System Tackling the Full Life Cycle of Wildfires in Hurricane Prone Regions”, NSF (#2536578), 09/01/2025 - 08/31/2029.